klbowman/ExcelHomework/README.md

 </p>

 ### Bonus tab
-- This sheet uses formulas to calculate the number and percentage of projects that were successful, failed, or canceled, and the total number of projects for 12 monetary goals.
+- This sheet uses formulas to calculate the number and percentage of projects that were successful, failed, or canceled, and the total number of projects for 12 ranges of monetary goals.
 - The line chart graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/74067302/146105322-519bb1d6-40da-4ad7-ba08-6bff8f1ef527.png" alt="Dashboard Image"/>